-If you use a firm folder to distribute the custom tabs, set the firm folder path in an .ini file, such as user.ini, teklastructures.ini,project.ini, or company.ini.
-If you set the firm folder path in the advanced option XS_FIRM, the tab file does not work correctly because the XS_FIRM definition in the advanced options is made on the model level and the custom tab is not initialized.
+If you use a firm folder to distribute the custom tabs, you need to set the firm folder path in an .ini file, for example, in user.ini, teklastructures.ini,project.ini or in company.ini.
+If you set the firm folder path in the advanced option XS_FIRM, the tab file does not work correctly, because the XS_FIRM definition in advanced options is made on the model level and it is too late for the custom tab to be initialized.

 Create the following folder

 - In the Ribbon editor, create a customized tab and add some commands to it.

 - Open the ribbon *.xml file, which contains the tab you wish to share with other users, in a text editor, for example, Microsoft Notepad.

 from the ribbon file except the first row and the description of the tab you

 wish to share.